-Commercial insurance safeguards your business from work-related risks.
+Commercial insurance, also called business insurance, safeguards your business from work-related risks.
 Insurance companies create a wide range of custom policies to cater to small and large enterprises in various specialized fields.

 Most companies looking to protect themselves from extraneous work-related costs, injuries, and accidents consider the following policy options: